 Cabin accommodations include air conditioning, heat, and a kitchenette (complete with our very own pasture-raised eggs to enjoy for breakfast, and coffee for your Keurig).
 If you need anything else, we sell everything from bug spray to snacks at our General Store.

 Most of our accommodations don't have TV or WI-FI.
-We consider this a welcome change of pace, allowing you to enjoy our farm or the company you are with!
+Most guests actually find this a welcome change of pace, allowing you to enjoy our farm or the company you are with!
+If you are in need of a "digital detox", away from screens, emails, and the busy-ness of everyday life, consider getting away to one of our cabins.

 What is there to do at White Oak Pastures?